afranchuk/plugin_tls/README.md

 stored values _must_ be abi-stable.
 Abi-stability is not enforced in `LocalKey` with the `abi_stable::StableAbi` trait for library flexibility, but use of `abi_stable` is highly encouraged.

+Note that both `host` and `plugin` may be enabled together, specifically for use in workspaces that may contain both the host and plugin(s).